-The party plans to find part of its savings by reviewing government costs, encouraging more people to move from subsidies into work, and streamlining public procurement.
+The party finds part of the funding for new reforms by reviewing government costs, getting more people to move from subsidies to work, and streamlining public procurement.

 It's the bureaucracy, it's the aid and it's the grants, says Finance Minister Elisabeth Svantesson.

-A so-called "waste commission" will also be appointed immediately after the election and will work for a year to identify where savings can be made.
+A so-called "waste commission" will be appointed immediately after the election, which will work for a year to identify where savings can be made.
 But M is already pointing out several areas.

 “Can be provocative”

-Among other things, the Commission will review the Swedish Migration Board's funding given that migration is at low levels.
+Among other things, the Commission will review the Swedish Migration Board's funding since migration is at low levels.

 The cost per inmate in the country's prisons may also need to be reduced.
 Crime costs more than just human suffering, says Svantesson.